 According to Daniel Goleman, there are five pillars that make up what we recognize as emotional intelligence, and each one of these skills is essential for a good leader:

-A leader with self-awareness can identify their emotions and are aware of how they are affected by their feelings.
+A leader with self-awareness can identify their emotions and is aware of how they are affected by their feelings.
 They also understand how their emotions and emotional responses can affect others – either negatively or positively.

 They are cognizant of their strengths and weaknesses and can ‘own up’ to their mistakes, failures, and others’ criticisms.